-A bachelor's-to-graduate degree plan may provide a seamless and efficient path for students to complete both degrees at Clemson.
-There are several advantages to this process, including automatic admission into a master's program or doctoral program (bypassing the need to take the GRE) and potentially applying graduate credits to both undergraduate and graduate program requirements.
+A combined bachelor's/graduate degree plan may provide a seamless and efficient path for students to complete both degrees at Clemson.
+This process has several advantages, including automatic admission into the master's program (bypassing the need to take the GRE) and potentially applying graduate credits to both undergraduate and graduate program requirements.